pluto/web-prover/README.md

 [![web-prover workflow](https://github.com/pluto/web-prover/actions/workflows/web-prover.yaml/badge.svg)](https://github.com/pluto/web-prover/actions/workflows/web-prover.yaml)
 [![docs](https://img.shields.io/badge/docs-e28f00)](https://docs.pluto.xyz)

 The Web Prover is infrastructure for generating Web Proofs.
-There are 3 components of the Web Prover — (1) the Client Crates, which run inside of the app or browser; (2) Notary Crate, which is a hosted service; and (3) the Proofs Crate, which generates required circuits and artifacts.
+There are 3 components of the Web Prover — (1) the Client Crates, which run inside of the app or browser; (2) Notary Crate, which is a hosted service; and (3) the Proofs Crate, which handles running the circuits through the `client-side-prover`.

 The default option for generating Web Proofs is to use the Pluto-hosted service.
 We recommend using the Javascript SDK, which uses a Pluto-hosted notary.
 Learn more [here](https://docs.pluto.xyz/guides/using-the-javascript-sdk).
 Developers do not need to set up the prover or host it themselves, unless they explicitly want to self-host this infrastructure or build custom infrastructure.